Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWho are you?

-Speaker ASo I started singing roundabout since the age of nine and I've before then my mom and my granddad used to paint all around England talking about sea shanties.
+Speaker ASo I started singing roundabout since the age of nine and I've before then my mom and my granddad used to paint me all around the world, all around England talking about sea shanties and I loved hearing all the sea, sea songs and sea stories and it was only like 2024 is when I sang at the Falmouth Sea Shining Festival with a group of lads called Ksenians that I really started to love singing.

-Speaker AAnd I started posting my stuff on Facebook, started going to shanty sessions, started going to more and more shanty festivals, and more and more shanty groups started bringing me on and singing with them, which is great.
+Speaker AAnd I started posting my stuff on Facebook, started going to shanti sessions, started going to more and more shanty festivals, and more and more shanty groups started bringing me on and singing with them, which is great.

 Speaker ANow, you've got a very young voice now.